Why Your Thyroid Labs Are Normal But You're Still Exhausted.

 Your TSH might be "normal," but that doesn't mean your thyroid is actually working right.
 Here's what your doctor isn't testing, and why it matters.

 You're wiped out.
 Your hair's thinning.
 You're gaining weight no matter what you do.
-You finally get your doctor to test your thyroid, and it comes back: TSH 2.8.
-"Perfectly normal," they tell you.
+Your doctor tests your thyroid.
+TSH 2.8.
+"Perfectly normal," they say.

 But you don't feel normal.